RapidFuge/RapidFuge/README.md

 ### About me
 Hello, I am RapidFuge a 14 year old Filipino from the :philippines: Philippines!
 I started "coding" in 2020 because i had nothing to do and i had free time.

-### What i do
-What i basically do is i pull open source projects and modify or put it into my code.
-It's what i do to pass time as a just for fun "coder".
-Since I'm just a just for fun "coder" i really don't like starting over.
-So i just either pull things off my code or others.
-I would love to do some true open source project some time, but not this year or the next.
-I very much hate python and typescript with a burning passion.
-If I mean EVER see anything typescript I will convert it to javascript like no tomorrow.
-Python users are just simply horrible.

 ### Languages and Tools
 [![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat&logo=javascript&link=https://github.com/hritik5102)](https://github.com/rapidfuge)
 [![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat&logo=html5&logoColor=white&link=https://github.com/hritik5102)](https://github.com/rapidfuge)